katiefenn/website-2017-src/articles/2017-02-05-building-a-static-website-with-react/manuscript.md

 ## Custom pagination plugin
 Navigation of articles on my site has always been through collating articles into numbered pages.
 It's a common method of navigating blog-like sites, and I am somewhat surprised that a Gulp plugin does not exist to do this.

-I created another custom Gulp plugin that holds files piped into it until the number of articles held reaches a configurable articles-per-page setting.
+I created another custom Gulp plugin, [gulp-paginate](https://www.npmjs.com/package/gulp-paginate), that holds files piped into it until the number of articles held reaches a configurable articles-per-page setting.
 It then creates a new file with content from each file it holds appended together.

 ## CSS Modules and PostCSS
 CSS Modules is one of the most exciting new developments in the world of CSS.
 It is a suite of tools that protect styles from being freely overwritten.
 This helps reduce the problem of unexpected side-effects when making changes to a site's styles.
 It also compliments building a site with React, by placing a focus on reusable user interface components instead of reusable styles.